 With fish, opinions differ.
-We like the silky whites, such as Chardonnays which are delicious with fish like branzino, salmon or any kind of seafood.
+We like silky whites, such as Chardonnays, which are delicious with fish like branzino, salmon, or any kind of seafood.

-Scallops are usually paired with Domaine Des Toureles Marquis Des Beys 2011.
-Or simply “Marquis Des Beys”.
-This has been our wine of the week on numerous occasions and for good reason.
-Hence why It is also considered to be the most established wine of the land.
-This this is densely packed and concentrated with blackcurrants and chocolate yet retains freshness and spice and a very Lebanese flavor.
-A classic Lebanese red with hints of cassis and cedar.
+Domaine Des Toureles Marquis Des Beys 2011 pairs well with scallops.
+Or simply “Marquis Des Beys.”
+This has been our wine of the week on numerous occasions and for a good reason.
+Hence why it is also considered to be the most established wine of the land.
+This is densely packed and concentrated with blackcurrants and chocolate yet retains freshness and spice and a very Lebanese flavor—a classic Lebanese red with hints of cassis and cedar.

 Light seafood dishes seem to always pair better with delicate white wines.
 Again, it’s all about preference.